gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 proc2 := NewProcess()
 // Connect
 proc2.In = proc1.Out
+// Again, Code to drive this pipeline left out here for brevity
 ```
 ... and we could even connect the other way around, since both the In- and Out-port fields are initiated with channels,
 so it doesn't matter which of these channels we use, as long as it is the same channel used on the corresponding out-